Stable vectors in dual Vinberg representations of $F_4$: Introduction

-\begin{Rem} Note that the methods described in this paper should be sufficient to extend the theorems above to the missing case, i.e. to the case when $x$ is conjugate under the affine Weyl group to $x_0 + \frac{1}{2}\check\rho$.
-Yet in this case, we have not yet been able to construct an appropriate invariant polynomial $\Delta_x$.
-The representation $\check{\Vk}_x$ is more complicated in this case than in the other cases that appear for $F_4$, and while some of the necessary invariant theory is understood (see, e.g., \cite{Laga}), we would need an explicit analogue of the polynomial $\Delta$ in \cite[Section 3.6]{Laga} to proceed as in the other cases. \end{Rem}
+\begin{Rem} Note that the methods described in this paper should be sufficient to extend the theorems above to the missing case, i.e. to the case when $x$ is conjugate under the affine Weyl group to $x_0 + \frac{1}{2}\check\rho$, but only after one identifies an appropriate invariant polynomial $\Delta_x$.
+In this case, we have not yet been able to construct such a polynomial.
+The representation $\check{\Vk}_x$ is more complicated in this case than in the other cases that appear for $F_4$, and while some of the necessary invariant theory is understood (see, e.g., \cite{Laga}), we would need an explicit analogue of the polynomial $\Delta$ in \cite[Section 3.6]{Laga} to proceed as in the other cases.
+An understanding of stable vectors in this missing case would have applications to the representation theory of $p$-adic groups in the same way as in the other cases. \end{Rem}